-Group means NAB (or any NOHC that is the holding company of NAB) and its Controlled Entities.
+Group means NAB (or any NOHC that is the holding company of NAB) and the Controlled Entities of NAB (or of such NOHC).

-Holder means a person for the time being Registered as the holder of a NAB CPS.
+Holder means a person for the time being Registered as the holder of a NAB CPS II.